-Promising new finding for therapies to treat persistent seizures in epileptic patientsJanuary 16th, 2013 in Neuroscience /
+Promising new finding for therapies to treat persistent seizures in epileptic patientsJanuary 16, 2013 in Medicine & Health / Neuroscience

 In a promising finding for epileptic patients suffering from persistent seizures known as status epilepticus, researchers reported today that new medication could help halt these devastating seizures.
 To do so, it would have to work directly to antagonize NMDA receptors, the predominant molecular device for controlling synaptic activity and memory function in the brain.